Male circumcision in Otjozondjupa Region, Namibia: insights into prevalence and social acceptance

 Conclusion: male circumcision is well accepted in Otjozondjupa although it did not meet the target.
 There is a need for more campaigns as well as continuous sensitization and education on the importance of male circumcision to boost prevalence.
 It is also essential to engage traditional circumcisers in HIV education as they perform a high proportion of circumcisions in the region.

 Southern Africa has been severely affected by HIV/AIDS with Namibia having one of the highest HIV prevalence [1,2].
 The primary infection route has been identified as heterosexual sex [3].
-Prevention of HIV is key priority for response against AIDS.
-Evidence suggests that the spread of HIV in Namibia is driven by multiple concurrent sexual partners, aided by age-incongruent sex partners, low condom use and low MC amongst the population [4,5].
+Prevention of HIV is a key priority for response against AIDS.
+Evidence suggests that the spread of HIV in Namibia is driven by multiple concurrent sexual partners, aided by age-incongruent sex partners, low condom use and lower MC amongst the population [4,5].
 The main interventions used to reduce HIV/AIDS transmission are the promotion of a reduction in sexual partners, promotion of condom use, HIV counselling and testing with linkage to HIV care and treatment for those diagnosed with HIV and treatment programmes for other Sexually transmitted diseases (STDs) [6,7].

 Male circumcision (MC) has been practiced in numerous traditions for centuries.
 In Africa, it is practiced as an initiation into adulthood and for hygiene purposes [8,9].
 It is also practiced for religious purposes specifically in the Jews and Muslim societies [10].
 Research has found the ability of male circumcision to significantly reduce HIV transmission from women to men [11,12].
 Several ecological studies undertaken in sub-Saharan Africa have found a geographical correlation between areas with higher prevalence of HIV and lower prevalence of male circumcision [13,14].
 In addition, three randomized clinical trials showed that circumcised men are less likely to acquire HIV during sexual intercourse than uncircumcised ones [15,16].
 The risk reduction was estimated between 51% and 60%, which is fairly considerable [17].
 Due to these findings, the World Health Organization (WHO) in collaboration with The United Nations Programme on HIV/AIDS (UNAIDS) recommended countries scale up MC as an HIV prevention strategy, considering sexual intercourse is the primary channel for human-to-human infection [13,17].
 In 2007, the initial 14 priority nations in eastern and southern Africa were designated to scale up Voluntary medical male circumcision (VMMC) services [18].
 The priority countries were those with high HIV rates and low rates of male circumcision and included Botswana, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Swaziland, Tanzania, Uganda, Zambia, Zimbabwe, and Nyanza Province, in Kenya [19,20].
 USAID emphasized the importance of assessing the project's acceptability, viability, and cost-effectiveness before it is fully scaled up [18,19].
 It was estimated that circumcising 80% of the men globally and maintaining this rate till 2025, would avert about 3.36 million HIV infections over the period 2011-2025, 22% of those being expected new HIV infections [19].

 Namibia generally has a low prevalence of MC [5] possibly attributed to a lack of traditional circumcision in most tribes in the country.
 Namibia responded to WHO & UNAIDS recommendations and initiated the (VMMC) program in 2009 which was launched in 2010 [21].
 The program got off to a slow start as only 350 men sought Voluntary medical male circumcision (VMMC) services between September 2010 and June 2011 [22].
 In Otjozondjupa, the VMMC program commenced the same year the program was launched in the country, 2010 [23].
 About 22 Health care workers (HCWs) were trained and the program rolled out to all four district hospitals in the region [23].
 However, the region has much to do, in order to reach the set regional targets.
 On another note, the region is occupied by Herero people who practice traditional male circumcision.
 This may be a factor in achieving VMMC set targets.
 There is vague information on the prevalence and acceptability of MC in the region and Namibia as a whole, particularly amongst tribes that do not practice traditional male circumcision.
-This study will focus on determining the prevalence and acceptability of male circumcision in Otjozondjupa region, Namibia.
+This study will focus on determining the prevalence and acceptability of male circumcision in Otjozondjupa Region, Namibia.

 Study design: a descriptive, cross-sectional study was undertaken in all four districts of the region between December 2017 and January 2018.

-Study setting and population: the study was undertaken in Otjozondjupa region.
+Study setting and population: the study was undertaken in Otjozondjupa Region.
 The region is located in central Namibia.
 It is dominated by the Herero people who practice traditional circumcision.
 Despite the Hereros being the dominating tribe, the region can be termed as one of the few with a great mixture of tribes and races in Namibia.
 The region contains four districts.
 The four districts were considered strata.

 Variables: the independent variables included age, race, district of residence and level of education.
 Other variables collected were dependent variables such as circumcision status or partner circumcision status collected from female participants and support for compulsory circumcision.